brunoslr/truco-backend/FRONTEND_API_CHANGES.md

-  "lastTrucoCallerTeam": 0,                  // Team that made last call "canRaiseTeam": 1,                         // Team that can raise (null if none) "isBothTeamsAt10": false,                  // "Mão de 10" detection "currentStakes": 4                         // Current points at stake }
+  "lastTrucoCallerTeam": 0,                  // Team that made last call "canRaiseTeam": 1,                         // Team that can raise (null if none) "isBothTeamsAt10": false,                  // "Mão de 10" detection "currentStakes": 4,                        // Current points at stake "availableActions": [                      // NEW: Dynamic action list for current player
+    "play-card",                             // Can play a card
+    "call-truco-or-raise",                   // Can call truco or raise "accept-truco",                          // Can accept truco call
+    "surrender-truco",                       // Can surrender to truco
+    "fold"                                   // Can fold hand ]
+}
 ```